Autos

 · Don’t

 drink and drive.
 Don't drive when you're taking medication that will Always wear your seat belt.
 Obey the speed limits.
-Slow down when road
+Slow down when road and

-traffic, make sudden lane changes Don't drive when you’re tired, upset or
+make sudden lane changes Don't drive when you’re tired, upset or sick.
+If you're in doubt, let the other driver go first

-mirror and over your shoulder before you change lanes.
+look in your mirror and over your shoulder before you change lanes.

-Check traffic in all directions before going into an intersection.
-The
+Check traffic in all directions before going into an

-Legal Speed Limit
+intersection.
+The Legal Speed Limit

 |